-Device Center is a central place where you can go to see all the external devices that are connected to or associated with your Windows 7 PC.
+Device Center is a central place where you can go to see all the external devices that are connected to or associated with your PC.
 Now you’ll see support for multifunction devices like printer/scanner/fax machines or cameras with built-in microphones.
 And you can easily manage all the various functions on these devices from this one location.